How to Pack for a Beach Vacation in JUST a Carry On

 – Travel credit cards (Including the ones you booked with)

 It’s a smart idea to take photos of these documents and store them on your phone for a back up.
-It may also be worth printing out hard copies in addition to having these items available digitally, just in case phone service is poor.
+It may also be worth printing out hard copies in addition to having these items available digitally, just in case phone service is poor when you arrive.

 Pack: Passports, IDs, COVID documentation, confirmations, and a small amount of cash.